 One of the largest gem-quality rubies in the world is the Hope Ruby.
 It weighs 32 carats and is a former record holder for “most expensive ruby ever sold”.
 It has since been surpassed by the Sunrise Ruby in terms of quality and price, but not in carat weight, only weighing 25 carats in comparison.

 A common saying in the antiques industry is “Try to find another one”.
 This is exactly the challenge that anyone matching gems encounters.
 Due to the range of color, shapes, and weight in rubies, finding an exact match is exceedingly difficult (as it is for most gemstones).
 Unless cut to be part of a matched set, a task like this can take months or even years.
 As an extreme example; a strand of 35 matched, golden south sea pearls took 37 years to create for the Jewelmer Joaillerie company.

 Most rubies, especially if they are just pairs, will not take decades to create.
 However, pairs weighing 6 carats or more in total can take a number of years to match.
 Carat weight is the most limiting factor for large ruby pairs and it shows on the price tag.

 Gems were originally weighed against small carob seeds.
-This method of weighing gems and jewelry predates the measurement of grams, which is credited to Hans Christian Gram.
-Thought to be consistent in terms of size and weight, they were weighted against gems, gold, and jewelry in scales.
+This method of weighing gems and jewelry predates the measurement of grams, which is accredited to the International Bureau of Weights and Measures.
+Thought to be consistent in terms of size and weight, they were weighted in scales like this one on the right.